AdyGCode/yt-clone/ReadMe.md

 The above line(s) should go after the `timestamps` line, and before the closing `});`.

 What do these line(s) do?

-They relate the 'channels' table to the 'users' table.
+They relate the 'channels' table to the ' users' table.
 The relationship is interpreted this way:

 - `foreign('user_id')` is the field/column in this table that relates to another table.